jbouffard/geopyspark/docs/guides/map-algebra.rst

 -------------

 It may be desirable to convert vector data into a raster layer.
-For this, we provide two different rasterization functions: :meth:`~geopyspark.geotrellis.rasterize.rasterize` and :meth:`~geopyspark.geotrellis.rasterize.rasterize_features`.
+For this, we provide two different rasterization functions: ``rasterize`` and ``rasterize_features``.
 Both of these functions will take a series of vectors and assign the pixels they cover some value.
 However, they differ in how they determine which value to assign the cell.

 rasterize
 ^^^^^^^^^